AI & Machine Learning

 According to Elon Musk, in his conversation with the then UK Prime Minster Rishi Sunak:

-• AI has the potential to become the “most disruptive force in history”
+• AI will have the potential to become the “most disruptive force in history”.

 Emotive.
 And it’s not looking great for jobs!